benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 This allows Nike to verify that your app is authorized to perform the action on behalf of the consumer.
 Access tokens are obtained by calling Nike Unite services prior to calling the API which you ultimately want to reach.

-See [Using Nike APIs](/doc/getting-started/using-nike-apis.html#authorization) guide for more on how to call Unite services.
+See the [Using Nike APIs](/doc/getting-started/using-nike-apis.html#authorization) guide for more on how to call Unite services.

 #### JSON Web Token